-Preeclampsia poses a significant long-term health risk: studySeptember 4th, 2012 in Diseases, Conditions, Syndromes /
+Preeclampsia poses a significant long-term health risk: studySeptember 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Ben-Gurion University of the Negev (BGU) researchers have determined that preeclampsia is a significant risk factor for long-term health issues, such as chronic hypertension and hospitalizations later in life.
 The findings from the retrospective cohort study were just published in the Journal of Maternal-Fetal and Neonatal Medicine.